DLozanoNavas/LovelyRepos/README.md

 # LovelyRepos

-This repo contains all the repos I find lovely!
+This repo contains a curated list of all the repos I find lovely!
 This is a work in progress and links will be constantly added as I find more lovely repos.

 ## Fundamentals ⚡
 - [How Web Works](https://github.com/vasanthk/how-web-works)